 Two works from student playwrights were presented.
 The first was titled, “Basic Millennials,” written by Taran Lancaster and directed by Laura Meinders.

 The play at first pokes fun at the typical lifestyle of Millennials.
-It focuses on a group of college-aged friends who look only at their smart phones and not at each other.
+It focuses on a group of college-aged friends who look only at their smartphones and not at each other.
 The group sips pumpkin spice lattes, wears Victoria Secret leggings with UGG boots, and posts selfies to Snapchat and Instagram.
 Through their dialogue, they make cultural references from Kim Kardashian to Pretty Little Liars to Harambe.

 The second play, called “The Greenroom,” was written by Clarice Lafayette and directed by Miranda Beadle.
 It centers around a group of theatre students, in which one student admits that she is an alien.
-Conflict emerges when the students learn that she has to suck souls from humans in order to say alive.
+Conflict emerges when the students learn that she has to suck souls from humans in order to stay alive.

 The contrast between the two plays allowed the audience to experience a variety of genres in one evening.
 It also gave students different opportunities to play roles that were more humorous compared to others that were more dramatic.
 Both shows, however, referenced other productions from the Edgewood College theatre season.

 Student playwright Taran Lancaster said, “I have been writing novels and poetry since elementary school but had never written a script.
-Twenty-four hour theatre gave me the opportunity to see my work performed on stage, and I loved every minute of it.”
+Twenty-four-hour theatre gave me the opportunity to see my work performed on stage, and I loved every minute of it.”

 The next Edgewood College theatre production will be Calamity Jane, opening Friday, November, 11 at 7:30 p.m.